-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-MICROSTRATEGY INCORPORATED The Board of Directors recommends you vote FOR each of the following nominees: Withhold Authority For All For All For All Nominees Nominees Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-7 To elect the following six (6) directors for the next year.
-Nominees: Michael J. Saylor Phong Q. Le Stephen X. Graham Jarrod M. Patten Leslie J. Rechan Carl J. Rickertsen The Board of Directors recommends you vote FOR the To ratify the selection of KPMG LLP as MicroStran December 31, 2024. . registered public accounting firm for the fiscal year ending For Against Abstain are held jointly, each holder should sign.
+THIS PR OXY CA RD IS VA ALID ON LY WHEN SIGNED AND DATED.
+RETURN THIS PORT TON ONLY MICROSTRATEGY INCORPORATED The Board of Directors recommends you vote FOR each of the following nominees: For All Nominees Withhold Authority For All Nominees For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. , To elect the following six (6) directors for the next year.
+Nominees: Michael J. Saylor Phong Q. Le Stephen X. Graham Jarrod M. Patten Leslie J. Rechan Carl J. Rickertsen The Board of Directors recommends you vote FOR t he followi ng propos al: For Against Abstain To ratify the selection of KPMG LLP as MicroStr.
+December 31, 2024. ntegy Incor porated's i ndependen t registered public accounting firm for the fiscal year ending are held jointly, each holder should sign.
 When signing as corporation or partnership, please sign in full corporate or Signature (Joint Owners) Date